Skip to main content

 });

-5. Write Test Code:
+5. Write Test Code

 Once you have set up the test file and the beforeEach() block, you can proceed to write your actual tests using the it() blocks.
 Each it() represents an individual test case.
 Inside these blocks, you'll identify the element you want to focus on using cy.get() and then use compareSnapshotWithConfig() to perform visual regression testing by comparing screenshots.
-Look at an example test file for the Button component's visual regression tests:

 import 'cypress-real-events/support';